ing-bank/baker/docs/sections/development-life-cycle/test.md

 specific data.

-_Note: We recommend you abstract away these scenarios with a function that will run them given different interaction isntances, so that you can run the same scenario on different environments, like when you want to do a E2E on a test environment._
+_Note: We recommend you abstract away these scenarios with a function that will run them given different interaction instances, so that you can run the same scenario on different environments, like when you want to do a E2E on a test environment._

 ## Mocking Interaction Implementations with Mockito